-If you and your kids love freeze-dried strawberries or strawberry chips sold in the convenient, but somewhat pricey packages, or you have a surplus of fresh strawberries, you will love this recipe for Oven-Dried Strawberries.
+If your kids love freeze-dried strawberries from the store or you have a surplus of fresh strawberries, you will love this recipe for Oven-Dried Strawberries.
 It’s a simple method for drying fresh strawberries into what are basically chips.
 So good!

 These dried berries are sweet, flavorful, and contain just one ingredient: strawberries!
 Whenever strawberries are on sale, they’re a regular feature in our kitchen because my kids love them so much.